 What is poker?

-Poker is a family of card games where players make hands and make betting decisions under a specific rule set.
+Poker is a family of card games where players make hands and betting decisions under a specific rule set.
 The exact rules depend on the variant, such as Texas Hold'em, Omaha, Stud or video poker.

 What is the goal of a poker hand?